 Tuesday rolled around and I complained about his poor attitude to the Trainer and then gave her a demonstration of his sass during our private lesson.
-Poor guy probably thought he was going to get away with his behavior scot-free, but instead he got a couple of licks from a dressage whip to push him out in front of my leg, followed by a long deserved battle over moving his shoulder away from my leg aid (spoiler: it made him really mad).
+Poor guy probably thought he was going to get away with his behavior scot-free, but instead he got a couple of licks from a dressage whip to push him out in front of my leg, followed by a long deserved battle over moving his shoulder away from my leg aid.

 I tapped out after about ten minutes of struggling and then the Trainer climbed aboard.
-They got into a pretty nasty fight and the Trainer’s well tuned sense of timing got her a little bit further than me, but in the end we dragged him out to the round pen, snapped on some side reins, and ran him ragged.
+They got into a pretty nasty fight and the Trainer’s well tuned sense of timing got her a little bit further than me, but in the end we dragged him out to the round pen.
 100 rollbacks later (use those muscles, man! move those feet!), the Trainer schooled him on his turns on the hindquarters from the ground before she climbed back on and had a much more successful battle with him over his lateral work.

 Wednesday I lunged Ezhno in the round pen and worked on his ground manners, but our ride was disappointing.
 I took Belle out onto the track with The Show Buddy and another boarder instead.
 The Pony and I tackled some of the obstacles (a couple of logs to step over, a big mound she had to jump onto and then jump off of, a big tent you walk under, barrels you turn around and back through) and cantered around the track a bit, then did some arena work (simple lead changes, small figure 8’s, hand gallop, hard stops from the canter, etc.).
 It was a great reminder that I was supposed to be having fun with my new horse.